CircuitChaos/vtlivesgram/README.md

 The program is still in its alpha phase and there are already some issues that I know of.

 * Speed limitations are not applied to the speed specified on the command line.
 If you specify a speed that is too large, you'll either get a full-white spectrogram (with all frequency bins set to 0 dBFS), or an error „Trying to read zero samples”.
 * When the program window is resized, the waterfall isn't rescaled – it's cleared and starts from the beginning.
 Maybe it would be better to rescale it.
 * When doing FFT, the FFT width is adjusted to the number of output bins (program window width).
 Input samples (their count depends on the selected waterfall speed) are split into blocks, each containing a number of samples for the given FFT width.
 If the division isn't complete, there'll be a number of samples that aren't used.
-I don't know what should I do with them – I tried padding them with zeroes to the needed FFT width and applying either a full FFT window on them, or a reduced one (reduced to the number of samples), but it didn't yield good results.
-An advice from someone more experienced with DSP than I am (I have zero experience) will be appreciated.
+I don't know what should I do with them – I tried padding them with zeroes to the needed FFT width and applying either a full on them, or a reduced one (reduced to the number of samples), but it didn't yield good results.
+An advice from someone more experienced with DSP than I am (I have very little experience – this program is my first practical approach to FFT) will be appreciated.

 # Source code structure